modethirteen/mkdocs-techdocs/README.md

-# mkdocs-techdocs-frontmatter
+# mkdocs-techdocs

-An MkDocs plugin to extract document frontmatter and include it in Backstage TechDocs metadata
+A collection of MkDocs plugins designed to work with Spotify's TechDocs system